 We know brains by heart

-Advances in neurosurgery are changing lives every day, and Children’s Hospitals and Clinics of Minnesota is a proud pioneer in that progress.
+Advances in neurosurgery are changing lives every day, and Children’s Minnesota is a proud pioneer in that progress.
 We’re experts and innovators at the latest technologies and techniques that make surgery safer and more effective.
 And our gentle, comfort-focused approach helps kids bounce back faster after surgery.

 We also realize that children are more than little adults.
 That’s why we customize our care for pint-sized patients.
 From advanced brain mapping to intraoperative MRI, we bend over backwards to protect growing brains and spines — all while delivering some of the best outcomes around.

 There’s no condition Children’s brain trust can’t handle